picketlink/picketlink-as-subsystem/README.md

 ## Running and Debugging the Integration Tests in Eclipse ##

-First, import the project into your Eclipse.
+First, import the project into your IDE.

 Follow the instructions at [Using a Pre-configured JBoss AS Installation] (#) to get a pre-configured JBoss AS installation with all configuration required to run the integration tests.